Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Materials and Methods

-\subsec{Pairwise Comparisons} For each pair, we presented the model with both orders to isolate position effects.
 For resumes, we selected four male names and four female names and performed exhaustive same-gender comparisons.
 That is, for each pair of names $i$ and $j$, we compared resume 1 with $i$'s personal information to resume 2 with $j$'s information, and vice versa.
 This yielded a total of 768 pairwise comparisons per model at each temperature ($4$ professions $\times$ $4$ tiers $\times$ $2$ genders $\times$ $\binom{4}{2} = 6$ name pairs $\times$ $2$ name-resume assignments $\times$ $2$ presentation orders).
 For colors, we repeated the prompt for each permutation 50 times at each temperature $T \in \{0, 0.5, 1\}$.
+Results for the hiring setting are presented in \ifpnas {SI Appendix~D} \else Appendix~\ref{app:pairwise_resumes}\fi, while results for the color context are provided in \ifpnas {SI Appendices~C and~K} \else Appendix~\ref{app:pairwise_colors} and Appendix~\ref{app:additional_models}\fi.

-For the cross-gender comparisons, we used the same resumes and personal information as in the same-gender comparisons and compared all combinations of male and female names.
+For the cross-gender comparisons, we used the same resumes and personal information as the same-gender comparisons and compared all combinations of male and female names.
 That is, for each male name $i$ and female name $j$, we compared resume 1 with $i$'s personal information to resume 2 with $j$'s information, and vice versa.
 This yielded 1,024 additional pairwise comparisons per model at each temperature ($4$ professions $\times$ $4$ tiers $\times$ $4$ female names $\times$ $4$ male names $\times$ $2$ name-resume assignments $\times$ $2$ presentation orders).
+Detailed results on the interaction between gender effects and position bias are presented in \ifpnas {SI Appendix~J} \else Appendix~\ref{app:gender}\fi.

-To verify that the observed name bias stemmed specifically from the name rather than other personal information (e.g., address, email host), we performed additional comparisons after swapping the names while keeping the remaining details fixed.
+To verify that the observed name bias stemmed specifically from the name rather than other personal information (e.g., address, email host), \ifpnas {SI Appendix~I} \else Appendix~\ref{app:name}\fi, we performed additional comparisons after swapping the names while keeping the remaining details fixed.

+To assess the cross-linguistic generalizability of the observed positional effects, we replicated the color comparison experiments across multiple languages, including Mandarin Chinese and Hebrew.
+English and Chinese employ a left-to-right writing and reading direction, whereas Hebrew employs a right-to-left direction.
+All color names and prompts were translated accordingly.
+The pairwise and triplewise comparison prompts, as well as detailed results, are reported in \ifpnas {SI Appendix~L} \else Appendix~\ref{app:additional_languages}\fi.